-Overview of the Transformational Government 162
+Overview of the Transformational Government

-Framework 163
+- 158 Framework

-- 164 There are four main components to the Framework:
+- 159 There are four main components to the Framework:

-- 165 Guiding Principles
+- 160 Guiding Principles

-- 166 Critical Success Factors
+- Critical Success Factors

-- 167 Delivery Frameworks and
+- 162 Delivery Frameworks and

-- 168 A Benefit Realisation Framework
+- 163 A Benefit Realisation Framework

-Component 1: Guiding Principles for Transformation 169
+Component 1: Guiding Principles for Transformation

-- 170 As discussed above, a "one-size-fits-all" approach to public sector reform does not work. - Nevertheless, there are some guiding principles which 10-15 years of experience with e-enabled 171 - 172 government around the world suggests are universal.
-They are based on the experience of many - 173 OASIS member organizations working with governments of all kinds, all around the world, and they - 174 form the heart of the Framework. - 175 In the Transformational Government Framework, we use the term "principle" to mean an enduring - 176 statement of values which can used on a consistent basis to steer business decision making over the - 177 - 178 The principles used in the TGF are detailed in Part II below.
+- As discussed above, a "one-size-fits-all" approach to public sector reform does not work. - Nevertheless, there are some guiding principles which 10-15 years of experience with e-enabled - government around the world suggests are universal.
+They are based on the experience of many - 168 OASIS member organizations working with governments of all kinds, all around the world, and they - 169 form the heart of the Framework. - 170 In the Transformational Government Framework, we use the term "principle" to mean an enduring - 171 statement of values which can used on a consistent basis to steer business decision making over the - 172 long term.

+173 The principles used in the TGF are detailed in Part II below.

-Component 2: Critical Success Factors 179
+174 Component 2: Critical Success Factors

-- 180 Programs and projects which seek to deliver Transformational Government face significant risks to - 181 successful delivery.
-Typically, these risks are not related to the technology itself - which is largely - 182 mature and proven - but rather to business and cultural changes.
-Such changes are needed within - 183 government to deliver the business management, customer management and channel management - 184 transformations described in Component 3 of the TGF. - 185 However, there is now an increasing body of research which seeks to understand why some - 186 ICT-enabled transformation programs succeed and why others fail.
-The TGF therefore includes nine - 187 Critical Success Factors that reflect and respond to the findings of such research, validated with - 188 OASIS members around the world.
-These Critical Success Factors need to be taken on board by any - 189 government seeking to develop and deliver an effective Transformational Government program.
+- 175 Programs and projects which seek to deliver Transformational Government face significant risks to - successful delivery.
+Typically, these risks are not related to the technology itself which is largely - mature and proven but rather to business and cultural changes.
+Such changes are needed within - 178 government to deliver the business management, customer management and channel management - transformations described in Component 3 of the TGF. - 180 However, there is now an increasing body of research which seeks to understand why some - 181 ICT-enabled transformation programs succeed and why others fail.
+The TGF therefore includes nine - 182 Critical Success Factors that reflect and respond to the findings of such research, validated with - OASIS members around the world.
+These Critical Success Factors need to be taken on board by any - 184 government seeking to develop and deliver an effective Transformational Government program.